kaliiiiiiiiii/Selenium-Driverless/README.md

 - different cookies for each context
 - A context can have multiple windows and tabs within
 - different proxy for each context
-- starts as a incognito window
+- opens as a window as incognito
 ## Help

 Please feel free to open an issue or fork!